r3d91ll/HERMES/README.md

 ## Purpose

 Hermes handles the infrastructure concerns of:

 1. **Normalizing** diverse data formats into a common structure
 2. **Extracting** metadata and structural information
 3. **Generating** embeddings and dimensional representations
 4. **Loading** data into ArangoDB or other graph databases
 5. **Training** graph embedding models (ISNE, Node2Vec, etc.)

+This allows downstream analysis systems (like HADES) to focus on their core algorithms rather than data preparation.

 ## Architecture